diamirio/backend-nx-skeleton/packages/nestjs-graphql-typeorm-dataloader/README.md

 ### Using Relation Directly

-If the other option does not work out, or you don't have the foreign key joined to the column, you can use the relation id directly.
+If the other option does not work out or you don't have the foreign key joined to the column, you can use the relation id directly.

 ```typescript
 import { TypeormLoaderExtension, TypeormLoaderMiddleware } from '@webundsoehne/nestjs-graphql-typeorm-dataloader'